petabyt/crypticos/README.md

 `*` = `bottom[pointer] += 5`
 `%` = `bottom[pointer] += 50`

-This programming language is small enough to have a full interpreter
+The simple interpreter is currently 300 bytes, but the size will be
-on the OS, and usable enough to compile a higher level language to.
+reduced over time.

 ## How to use
-On boot, the usable commands are:
+On boot.asm, the usable commands are:
 ```
 pgrm - Open programming interface
 help - show possible commands